AymarN/Java-Automate-API-Testing-with-Rest-Assured/README.md

 1. The Java JDK version 22 is required and systematically setup with IntelliJ.
 2. Add IDE and all files in the htdocs folder to the Defender exclusions list.

+#### Install dependencies(On Mac)

+#### In Closing
+Postman or Rest-Assured ?
+I use postman for different types of Application Programming Interfacesuch as Rest, SOAP, GraphQL or WebSocket.
+It is a fast way to test API.
+I like to use Postman like a draft before using Rest-Assured.
+On Rest APIs, we hope to get the same outcome with the Rest-Assured library and the API client Postman.
+My favorite for database tests is Rest-Assured.